When Are Equity Investments Superior To Fixed Income?

-If the investor holds a fixed income instrument until maturity, he or she will earn the exact yield anticipated at the time of purchase (while this is true for instruments with a predetermined interest rate, some debt instruments may be more complex and the expected income may not be certain).
+If the investor holds a fixed income instrument until maturity, he or she will earn the exact yield anticipated at the time of purchase (while AQ: This part is much improved, although the item in parentheses is still a bit wordy.
+I tried to edit it to smooth it out a bit. this is true for instruments with a predetermined interest rate, some debt instruments may be more complex and the expected income may not be certain).

 If the company goes bankrupt, shareholders are usually last in the line for compensation.
 However, when the company defaults on its obligations, a portion of claims are usually recovered in favor of the debt owner.
 Debt investors usually recover about 35% of their investment (with the exception of some types of investments, such as subordinated debt).

 Some debt securities offer tax savings options in the same way municipal bonds do.